chen-minyang/chen-minyang.github.io/index.md

 I am currently new to the field of computational communication, and I am still a novice.
 But I'm studying hard and trying to catch up.

+## Research Training

+- National College Student Innovation Training Project "Research on the Mechanism of Language Identity in the Revitalization of Rural Talents: A Case Study of Tongcun Town, Kaihua, Zhejiang"(December 2022 to April 2024)

+- University-level Research Training Program (URP) "Research on Rural Reporting in Urban Media: A Case Study of the "Village" Channel of Beijing News(December 2021 to May 2023)

+These are all scientific training that I did during my undergraduate studies.
+After entering the graduate level, I started a new research direction and received more specialized research training.